pmenager/synology-dns-route53-updater/README.md

 Update a DNS record within AWS Route 53 with the current external IP.
 The route 53 post will be made only if the IP has changed (previous known IP is stored via a txt file).
 Useful for internet connection without static IP address.
 Makes your domain point to your IP.
+Will pop up a notification in DSM for all user which are members of 'administrators'.

 Requirements
 ------------